Updated: April 11, 2023 - 7 min read

-Managing expectation across the enterprise is challenging given there is only so much you can get out in a particular release.
-Choosing the most important features in each release and justifying / prioritizing them and showing value (using analytics) makes role so interesting!
+Managing expectations across the enterprise is challenging given there is only so much you can get out in a particular release.
+Choosing the most important features in each release and justifying / prioritizing them and showing the value (using analytics) makes the role so interesting!

 Executive Leaders from Technology (CTO, CIO), Strategy, Business, Sales, Service and Product typically make up the Digital Operating Committee